Introduction

 }

-Depending on the status of the output solution, the status attribute may have different codes as described below.
-If the solution is ready, the other attributes (i.e. statistics, routes, unassigned) will be populated based on the obtained solution.
+If the solution is ready, statistics, routes, and unassigned will be populated based on the obtained solution.
+Otherwise, similar to the POST method, status, message, and error will show the status or error.
 The schema for the output solution is defined in the “Solution” section.

 GET Status Codes